rkapl/qine/README.md

 69e9084c8c41e33df222a0eadbe6122a62536872ebc066a32eaef74be17b83c6 Slib32
 ```

 If you have a different QNX version, you might be able to use the Slib, even if it is not tested.
-To get its entry parameter, run the `Slib32` or `Slib16` as an exutable and you will get an output like this:
+To get its entry parameter, run the `Slib32` or `Slib16` as an executable and you will get an output like this:

 ```
 Attaching name qnx/syslib